Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 It was built between 1719 and 1738 and it's a church and a convent at the same time.
 One of the most important monument of the Colonial epoch.
 It was recently restored and it became a concert hall.

-Plaza Vieja (Old Place)
+Plaza Vieja (Old Plaza)

 Today the Plaza Vieja is one of the most loved places because of its multiple attractions.
-In fact, in the Old Place there is the National Planetarium, the House of Beer, the Escorial Coffee and the only Paul & Shark shop of Havana city.
+In fact, in the Old Plaza there is the National Planetarium, the House of Beer, the Escorial Coffee and the only Paul & Shark shop of Havana city.

 The Planetarium of Havana

-It is located in the Plaza Vieja.
-Built initially as an extension of the Air Museum on December 21, 1999, the planetarium is today totally independent and it's divided in several floors, it features a reconstruction of the solar system with scaled planets and its movements.
+It is located in Plaza Vieja.
+Built initially as an extension of the Air Museum on December 21, 1999, the planetarium is today a totally independent place and it's divided in several floors, it features a reconstruction of the solar system with scaled planets and its movements.
 It also features an interactive zone and it has even an astronomical observatory.

 The Oswaldo Guayasamín House Museum